Ivan-Hristoslavov/Plumber-UK/DEPLOYMENT.md

 # Deployment Guide - Plumber Booking System

 ## Project Structure Note
-**IMPORTANT**: This project has a specific directory structure where the Next.js application is located in the `ui/` directory.
-The `vercel.json` configuration files have been set up to handle this structure correctly.
+**UPDATED**: This project now has a standard Next.js structure with all files in the root directory.
+No special configuration needed!

 ## 🚀 Deployment Options